BlackGoku36/BG36Notes/blogs/cg_from_scratch/Part2.md

 ### AABB

-If you have read my previous blog post, you already know that I implemented AABB, but did I do it properly in Zig implementation?
-Can you spot the blunder here?
+If you have read my previous blog post, you already know that I implemented AABB, but did I do it properly here?
+Can you spot the blunder?

 ```zig
 var x: u32 = aabb.min_x;